samwilson/embed-piwigo/README.md

 The Embed Piwigo plugin adds support for embedding photos from whitelisted Piwigo websites.

-This means that you can add the URL (a.k.a. "web address") of a photo in a Piwigo site to a WordPress post or page, and a medium-sized, centered image will be inserted in its place.
+This means that you can add the URL (a.k.a. 'web address') of a photo in a Piwigo site to a WordPress post or page, and a medium-sized, centered image will be inserted in its place.